ibm-cloud-docs/citrix-netscaler-vpx/netscaler-basic-configuration.md

 1. Under Load Balancing, click on **Servers**.
 2. Click **Add**.
-3. Enter the Server Name of the server (for example, Web1).
+3. Enter the name of the server (for example, Web1).
 4. Enter the IP address of the server.
 5. Leave the **Traffic Domain** field blank, as you are only concerned with using the default traffic domain in this scenario.
 6. Enter any comments you would like about this server.